renzotw/Stats-101A/README.md

 # Stats-101A
-Introduction to Data Analysis and Regression with Professor Akram Almohalawas
+Introduction to Data Analysis and Regression with Professor Akram Almohalawas at UCLA

 Course Overview:
 - Applied regression analysis with emphasis on general linear models and generalized linear models